sap-tutorials/Tutorials/tutorials/lumira-install/lumira-install.md

 3. Once the file is downloaded follow the step-by-step installation process with the help of the installer.

     SAP BusinessObjects Lumira Desktop will start in 30-day trial mode after installation has been completed.
+Restart Lumira Desktop once to finish installation of sample files.

     > ### Note
     > For further reference information about the installation of SAP BusinessObjects Lumira Desktop, please refer to the documentation: [Installation and Upgrade Information](http://help.sap.com/lumira#section3)